christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-06-3-section-4-aesthetics.md

 of reasoning and redefinition of words and use of symbols pulled from physical objects in the narrative (and all the other hermeneutical tools) becomes.

-The more tenuous an interpretation, the less "valid" it is.
-Because it is less of a reasonable and accurate understanding of what the narrative text actually illustrates.
+The more tenuous an interpretation, the less "valid" it is, because it is less of a reasonable and accurate understanding of what the narrative text actually illustrates.